 - Transfer the mixture into a freezer-safe container, smoothen the top and cover with plastic wrap to prevent ice from forming.
 Freeze 6-8 hours, preferably overnight.

-Did you make bourbon peach ice cream?
-What’s your favourite ice cream flavour?
-I’d love to hear from you in the comments section below.
+Did you make this easy peach ice cream recipe?
+How did it go?
+I’d love to hear from you in the comments below.

 Love peaches?
 Check out these easy and delicious peach recipes: